tquintero/hickscte.github.io/_posts/tent/2014-08-29-compbiz-day-5-five-dollar-weekend-prep.md

 4. How will you find customers?
 5. When will you do it?

+Submit your plans via [Google Form](https://docs.google.com/forms/d/1tDrS9d88X5lBxxvFxFfJzG22R4HTGDByxPIuy_v9PzM/viewform?usp=send_form).
+It may also be a good idea to write your plans in Google Docs.

 Also, be prepared for the presentation.
 A couple of guidelines:

 * Blog posts should be 500 words